 - Flexible plan options to fit your plan to your needs

-Why Should I Consult With a Financial Advisor in Anaheim, CA to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Anaheim, CA to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is complicated.
-While the federal government does not currently obligate any company to offer retirement savings options to workers, some states require employers with a certain number of employees to offer access to a retirement plan.
-Anaheim, CA retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure you and your employees get the most out of your plan, but that you abide by frequently chancing tax and business laws.
+Opening small business retirement plans is complicated.
+While the federal government does not currently require any company to offer retirement savings options to workers, some states require businesses with a minimum number of employees to have a retirement plan.
+Anaheim, CA retirement consultants that have spent years helping business owners establish retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you follow ever-changing tax and business laws.

 As your Anaheim, CA retirement plan consultants for your small business, our financial planners will:

-- Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand the plan's terms, and implementing a record keeping system

 - Help you operate your plan by keeping up-to-date with relevant laws, managing the plan's assets, and distributing benefits

-Correct Capital's Anaheim, CA financial planners are fiduciary advisors, meaning we are legally and ethically bound to only work in your best interest.
-We work for you, and not our own firm.
-Request a meeting with a member of our advisor team today.
+Correct Capital's Anaheim, CA financial planners are fiduciary advisors, meaning we are obligated, by law and by ethics to only work in your best interest.
+The only thing we sell is trust.
+Schedule a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans